A review of everything Tonebase Guitar has to offer: from its lesson library to other resources such as blogs, podcasts, and PDF toolkits.

 Want to experience it for yourself?
 Get 30% off your tonebase subscription with our special code: MORDENTS.

-Tonebase for Guitar: The Teachers
+Tonebase Guitar: The Teachers

 Tonebase hosts guitar greats such as Emmy winner Frederic Hand, Carlo Marchione from the Maastricht Conservatory, and early music specialist Nigel North.
 Then, there’s also GRAMMY winner Sérgio Assad, the legendary Pepe Romero… The list goes on.